Judge throws out evidence in manslaughter case

 Gann said he thinks the judge “did the right thing,” and added: “I think police jumped to conclusions to do what they wanted to do without following proper protocols.”

-The Mineola attorney also said Savinetti was in love with Miceli “and continues to think about her.”
+The Mineola attorney also said Savinetti had loved Miceli, a mother of two, “and continues to think about her.”

-“Based on what he’s told, he understands she died as a result of his motor vehicle, but not that he was responsible for her death,” said Gann.

-The attorney said he had reason to dispute the breath and blood results even if the judge hadn’t thrown them out.

-The judge ruled Savinetti’s brief comments to police at the scene before he was handcuffed will be allowed as evidence.
-Records show those comments include Savinetti's statement that “just because people fight doesn’t mean they don’t love each other,” and that he had “left” Miceli there “because she was smoking and I wanted to teach her a lesson and told her to find another way home.”
+Delligatti kept in Savinetti's statements from before he was handcuffed that “just because people fight, doesn’t mean they don’t love each other,” and that he'd left Miceli there “because she was smoking and I wanted to teach her a lesson and told her to find another way home.”

-But the judge also threw out statements that included Savinetti saying he’d had four glasses of chardonnay and an interview he gave homicide detectives.
-He also suppressed “post-arrest observations” police made when trying to determine if he was sober or drunk, and any evidence from their seizure of the property he’d been carrying.

 Comments